Frequently Asked Questions

 You will want to schedule a visit to tour the school.

-If you think that FSM would be a good fit for your child, complete our application form and return it with the $60 application fee (payment can also be made online for online applications) and release of information form.
+If you think that FSMN would be a good fit for your child, complete our application form and return it with the $70 application fee (payment can also be made online for online applications) and release of information form.
 Go to forms.

 Open Houses: Come to an evening Admissions Open House at Friends School of Minnesota.
 Open houses are held each fall and winter.

-Open houses include a school tour by current students or parents, a presentation about FSM’s curriculum and programs and a chance to visit classrooms and visit with teachers and staff.
+Open houses include a school tour by current students, a chance to visit classrooms and chat with teachers and staff as well as information about the unique nature of our program.
 Children’s activities are available so you can bring the whole family.
 Get on our admissions mailing list to receive information about these events by contacting Shane at 651-621-8937 or by email.

-Applicant Visits: If you apply and a mutual good fit seems likely, your child will come for an applicant visit or "shadow day" during the school day.
-During the visit, prospective students get to see what FSM is like and interact with staff and peers.
+Applicant Visits: If you apply and a mutual fit seems likely, your child will come for an applicant visit or "shadow day" during the school day.
+During the visit, prospective students will see what FSM is like and interact with staff and peers.
 We administer academic assessments and get to know your child.

 - All kindergarten applicants visit in small groups of other applicants for two hours during a school day.
 What Do They Do During Their Kindergarten Visit? (blog post)

 - First grade applicants visit for a morning in a classroom of their peers.